Shopify vs Etsy

 • Their Etsy Standard plan requires no additional costs other than product listing, transaction, and advertising fees applicable to all plans.

 • Etsy Plus is $10 per month.
-This plan offers a monthly budget of credits for Etsy Ads and listings, a discounted custom web address for your Etsy shop, including advanced shop personalization options.
+This plan offers a monthly budget of credits for Etsy Ads and listings, a discounted custom web address for your Etsy shop, and advanced shop personalization options.
 You will also have access to discounts on traditional packaging and promotional materials.

 Additional functionality can be purchased at $10 per month.